phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 2788357
-#Number of Trump Tweets: 916741
+#Number of Trump Tweets: 917134
-#Number of Cruz Tweets: 549522
+#Number of Cruz Tweets: 549670
-#Number of Clinton Tweets: 348474
+#Number of Clinton Tweets: 348572
-#Number of Rubio Tweets: 288319
+#Number of Rubio Tweets: 288377
 #Number of Jeb!
-Tweets: 263659
+Tweets: 263813
-#Number of Sanders Tweets: 202802
+#Number of Sanders Tweets: 202851
-#Number of Carson Tweets: 122342
+#Number of Carson Tweets: 122357
-#Number of Kasich Tweets: 95624
+#Number of Kasich Tweets: 95645
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---